Azure/azure-documentdb-datamigrationtool/README.md

 :::image type="content" source="./media/import-data/docdbbulkoptions.png" alt-text="Screenshot of Azure Cosmos DB bulk import advanced options":::

-> [!TIP]
+> [TIP]
 > The import tool defaults to connection mode DirectTcp.
 If you experience firewall issues, switch to connection mode Gateway, as it only requires port 443.

 ### <a id="SQLSeqTarget"></a>Import to the SQL API (Sequential Record Import)

 The Azure Cosmos DB sequential record importer allows you to import from an available source option on a record-by-record basis.
 You might choose this option if you’re importing to an existing collection that has reached its quota of stored procedures.
 The tool supports import to a single (both single-partition and multi-partition) Azure Cosmos container.
 It also supports sharded import whereby data is partitioned across more than one single-partition or multi-partition Azure Cosmos container.
-For more information about partitioning data, see [Partitioning and scaling in Azure Cosmos DB](partitioning-overview.md).
+For more information about partitioning data, see [Partitioning and scaling in Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/partitioning-overview).

 :::image type="content" source="./media/import-data/Azure Cosmos DBsequential.png" alt-text="Screenshot of Azure Cosmos DB sequential record import options":::